mrdandelion6/six.nvim/doc/linux/latex.md

 $dvi_mode = 0;
 ```

-### Other Compilers
+### other compilers

-Here are what the different values for `pdf_mode` change for the compilation process:
+here are what the different values for `pdf_mode` change for the compilation process:

 - 1: uses `pdflatex` engine
 - 2: uses `latex` + `dvips` + `ps2pdf` (requires `$postscript_mode = 1`)